andrew1007/mrfa-demo/article/part3.md

 ## Factory Selectors

-A selector is any function where the only argument is `state`.
-To account for other parameters, currying is required.
-For example, if a parameter is specified in runtime (such as an `id`), it must be curried.
+A selector's single argument is `state`.
+Currying is required for extra parameters.
+This is common when a parameter is specified in runtime (such as an `id`).
 Here is an example that targets a child node in `docs`.

 ```typescript
 const makeGetDocById = (id) => (state) => state.docs[id];